What is the Dialer?

 Caller ID

-Review past calls, filter by outcome or date, play recordings, and track performance metrics.
+Review past calls, play recordings, and track performance.

 Keyboard Shortcuts